cjoakim/azure-cosmos-db/apis/mongo/java/readme.md

 ```
 - Create:  20.88 RU
-- Read:     1.00 RU  (this was an efficient "point read" using _id and partition key)
+- Read:     1.00 RU  (this was an efficient "point-read" using _id and partition key)
 - Read:     1.00 RU  (also 1 RU to read a Document-not-Found)
 - Update:  11.67 RU
 - Delete:  10.10 RU